-Car Crashes which result in serious injuries can range from broken bones to bleeding gashes to whiplash type injuries that can last for years.
+Car Crashes which result in serious injuries can range from broken bones to bleeding gashes to muscular problems that can last for years.
 But what about internal injuries that are not so easily detected?
-Internal injuries such as concussions, internal bleeding, seatbelt force damage and even organ damage does occur, and for some crash victims, it can be much harder to detect.
+Internal injuries such as concussions, internal bleeding, seatbelt force damage and even organ damage does happen.
+For for some crash victims, these injuries can be much harder to detect.
 In the immediate aftermath of any physical trauma, the adrenaline can do a good job of hiding pain.

-Doctors often find the following internal injuries after a car accident:
+These internal injuries are not uncommon after a car accident:

 - Seatbelt Injuries